Ramadan 2020 will feel different yet strong!

 “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s rewards, and then all his past sins will be forgiven.”
 (Bukhari)

 We must remind ourselves of the significance of Salah and if we find we have more time than we did before.
 And we should dedicate more time to our Salah.
 Prophet Muhammad (SAW) said:

 “Between faith and unbelief is abandoning the prayer.”
 (Muslim)

 With the time we have we should also read and reflect on the Holy Qur’an as much as we can.
 We read about the importance of this:

 We should constantly remind ourselves to be grateful for what we have.
 We may feel upset and unsettled about things like not being able to go to the masjid for Tarawih prayers or not being able to have iftar with our family and friends.
-We should remember that there are many people in situations that are much worse than this and with much greater worries than this.
+We should remember that there are many people in situations that are much worse than this.

 People are still having to go to work.
 Others are having to worry about losing their jobs.
 Also about not being able to provide food for themselves and their families.
 People are suffering from the virus themselves or have lost their loved ones to the virus.
 Many do not have any family or friends to support them at this time.
 It is our duty to do what we can within the guidelines given to support our neighbours and communities as well as remember them in our prayers.